-Unmanned aerial vehicle (UAV) utilization in industrial applications is increasing at an astounding rate [1-3].
+Unmanned aerial vehicle (UAV) utilization in industrial applications is increasing at an astounding rate[1-3].
 There are over 300,000 commercial drones registered in the US alone according to the Federal Aviation Administration [4].
-Significant commercial opportunities exist for robust autonomous systems which can safely conduct inspection of sensitive, hazardous, and remote systems under uncertainty.
+Significant commercial opportunities exist for robust autonomous systems which can safely conduct inspection of sensitive, hazardous, and remote systems.
 As a result, the global drone service market is expected to grow from 4.4 Billion USD to 63.6 Billion between 2018 and 2025 [5].
-In transportation and shipping applications, UAVs can improve efficiency of operations via autonomous missions and high speed maneuvers leading to dramatic time upon evaluation of the Associate Editor and Reviewers' comments.
-The authors are with the Robotics and Perception Group, Dep. of Informatics, University of Zurich, and Dep. of Neuroinformatics, University of Zurich and ETH Zurich, Switzerland (http://rpg.ifi.uzh.ch).
-This work was supported by the National Centre of Competence in Research (NCCR) Robotics through the Swiss National Science Foundation (SNSF) and the European Union's Horizon 2020 Research and Innovation Programme under grant agreement No. 871479 (AERIAL-CORE) and the European Research Council (ERC) under grant agreement No. 864042 (AGILEFLIGHT).
+In transportation and shipping applications, UAVs can improve efficiency of operations via autonomous missions and high speed maneuvers leading to dramatic time savings, cost reductions, and higher throughput [6].
+On a similar note, emergency scenarios generate the need for agile autonomous systems to conduct search and rescue tasks when time is of the essence [7].